 Research on soy and breast cancer presents a conflicting picture.
 Many studies have shown a protective effect, many have not.
 One study found that the major phytoestrogens in soy, genistein and daidzein, stimulated breast tumor growth in laboratory and in animals at low concentrations but had the opposite effect at high concentrations.
 In yet another study, soy and curcumin together produced a 100% effect in stopping tumor growth.

-The fact that Japanese consume soy and have very low breast cancer rates is often used to 'prove' that soy can help prevent breast cancer.
-But traditional Japanese diets differ from typical Western diets in many ways so it could be something else that is causing that.
-For example, they eat lots of fish and seaweed.
+The fact that Japanese consume soy and have very low breast cancer rates is often used to prove that soy can help prevent breast cancer.
+However, traditional Japanese diets differ from typical Western diets in many ways, so it could be something else (such as the iodine content from seafood) that is causing that.
 Also, Japanese consume soy in fermented form, and usually only as side dishes, in small amounts, and not as main staple.
-So more research is needed on soy.
+So, more research is needed on soy.

 Vitamin D